Yes, for many people, it does.

 Once you reach your goal, the red X in the "Checklist" box will turn to a green check mark:

-If you haven't tried it, give PublishPress a try, together with the Content Checklist addon.
+If you haven’t tried it, give PublishPress Checklists a try.